arcus/education_modules/_module_templates/template_wrapper.md

 We store a lot of important information in the YAML header section at the top of each module.
 Part of the module Quality Assurance (QA) process is checking that everything is correctly encoded in the YAML.

-The YAML for a **standard module** should include the following elements:
+The YAML for a **wrapper module** should include the following elements:
   * author name
   * email
   * module version number of at least 1.0.0 if first public version or if this is an update then an [appropriately incremented version number](https://github.com/arcus/education_modules/blob/main/versioning_guidelines.md)
-  * module_type should be standard
+  * module_type should be wrapper
-  * module_template_version number is up to date with the current standard module template (this document) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing with QA
+  * module_template_version number is up to date with the current wrapper module template (this document) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing with QA
   * language
   * narrator
   * comment appropriately filled out (see instructions in YAML)
   * long_description appropriately filled out (see instructions in YAML)
   * estimated_time_in_minutes appropriately filled out (see instructions in YAML)
-  * r_file appropriately filled out, if this module uses binder for an interactive rmd file (see instructions in YAML)
   * prerequisites appropriately filled out (see instructions in YAML)
   * learning_objectives appropriately filled out (see instructions in YAML)
   * import link provided to the macros module (`import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/module_macros.md`).
-Note that this imports all the macros needed for our modules, as well as the style sheet and javascript kit for our icons.
+Note that this imports all the general-use macros needed for our modules, as well as the style sheet and javascript kit for our icons.
+  * Additional import links as needed for R, Python, or SQL.

 ### Tips for writing